abstractinfrastructure/container-intro-tutorial/images/README.md

 ## Exercise 1

+Use the pull command to pull an image.

 - Pull the `latest` version of the `alpine` image.
 - `tag` the image as `myalpine:latest`
 - View all the locally stored images.